 - reflecting and evaluating

 The Strategies’ Leading improvement using the Primary Framework: Quality first teaching is part of a CPD module for headteachers, providing guidance on how teachers can direct learning and challenge pupils to think.
 An outline of what good learning looks like is provided for both mathematics and literacy.

 So what should be distinctive about it for gifted and talented learners?
 And how is this different, if at all, from what we would expect to describe as just good teaching and learning?
 It certainly isn’t what the Strategies refer to for learners as ‘the quality of their wave 1 experience’.
 The waves model is a management tool, but children don’t come to school to be implemented.
 So what should we be encouraging our colleagues to do?

-G&T training programmes contain ‘evidence’ from research that tells us that able pupils like learning that includes the following:
+G&T training program contain ‘evidence’ from research that tells us that able pupils like learning that includes the following:

 - real discussion

 - time-limited tasks